The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 Illustration of the charismatic (and demagogic) Gaius Gracchus.
 Wikipedia

 To his credit, Gaius managed what his brother could not, holding the position of tribune two years in a row in 123 and 122 BC.
 He also surpassed his brother in the scale and radicalism of his reforms.
 He outlawed bribery, and enabled people to appeal the death penalty.
-He made the Roman Republic the only state in the Mediterranean to provide a state-subsidised grain ration to each of its citizens, an innovation that lasted for centuries.
+He made the Roman Republic the only state in the Mediterranean to provide a state-subsidised grain ration to each Roman citizen, an innovation that lasted for centuries.
 And in his land reforms he established colonies abroad where citizens could emigrate (one of them being the recently razed site of Carthage which—contrary to popular belief—was never sown with salt).

 Gaius’ popularity with the masses and brazen disregard for the wishes of the patricians made him unsurprisingly even more unpopular than his brother.
-It could have been behind the scenes senatorial scheming that explains why, when he went for the tribunate again in 121 BC, he failed to secure it.
+It could have been behind-the-scenes senatorial scheming that explains why, when he went for the tribunate again in 121 BC, he failed to secure it.
 Things then went from bad to worse as he barely managed to stop one of the consuls for that year Lucius Opimius from repealing his legislation.
 And then, during a street brawl, a posse of Gracchan supporters stabbed Opimius’s attendant to death with styluses (the pen on this occasion proving mightier than the sword), forcing Gaius to flee as the Senate announced a state of emergency.

 With the backing of the Senate, Opimius managed to talk some Cretan Archers (who just happened to be hanging around) into joining his improvised lynch mob.
 He then set about massacring around 3,000 Gracchan supporters, either butchering on the spot or executing them after a series of sham trials over the coming days.